People

 David is interested in applying techniques from statistical physics to model real living systems.
 Currently, he is working on developing new tools to fit maximum entropy models for neural activity.
 Outside research, you can find him riding his bike around East Rock.
 He also plays the guitar and cello and is looking for members to join a string quartet/band.

-CARLTON SMITH, PhD student (Co-advised with Prof. Ben Machta)
+CARLTON SMITH, Wu Tsai and NSF Fellow (Co-advised with Prof. Ben Machta)

 Carlton is broadly interested in applying tools from statistical mechanics to understand biological and specifically, neural, systems.
 Of particular interest is the application of the above to understanding behavior and neural function.
 When he's not working, you can find him reading existentially dreadful science fiction books, practicing his bass guitar and upright bass, or inconsistently learning Portuguese.